Save more money than you even realize! The benefits of pre-authorized contributions (PACs)

 As an added bonus, for every PAC you set up or contribute to between July and August, you’ll be entered for a chance to win one of six $1,000 GIC prizes.

-To learn more about PACs, book an appointment.
+To learn more about pre-authorized contributions (PACs), book an appointment.
 Or if you already have an RRSP, RESP or TFSA with us, talk to an ACU advisor at 204.958.8588 to set up a PAC over the phone today.